Homemade Tuna Melts

 Let it refrigerate for at least an hour before making the melts.

-Set your skillet over low heat.
+Set your skillet or Blackstone griddle over low heat.

 Then lay the bread flat and they basically butter themselves.